TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 This is happening because we're dealing with a `blind` SQL injection.

-To exploit this type of `SQLI`, we can use substring payloads to guess the `DB` content character by character:
+To exploit this type of `SQLi`, we can use substring payloads to guess the `DB` content character by character:

 <br />